 Cut the rim off one paper plate.
 Use this to make the legs.
 You will need four pieces and will need them 4 1/2 inches long.
 You might need to cut your fourth leg out of a rim of the other plate.
 Cover both sides of each leg with tissue paper, using a glue stick.
 Blend both ends of each leg so that they no longer face each other.
 With tacky glue, glue the legs to the sides of the bottle so that the bent piece faces the bottle.
 (Fee, five, foe, thumb….)

 Cover a paper plate on both sides with tissue paper, gluing with a glue stick.
 Glue the center of the plate on the bottom of the bottle with tacky glue.
 When dry, bend both ends of the paper plate toward the bottle.

 Cover the toilet paper roll with tissue paper using a glue stick.
 Glue to the center of the paper plate that’s on the bottle with tacky glue.
 Make a beak with yellow paper, glue on the toilet paper roll with a glue stick.
 (Wait….
 Dinosaurs can talk?)

-To make horns cut three pieces of a paper plate two and a half inches each.
+To make horns, cut three pieces of a paper plate, 2 1/2 inches each.
 Bend to make points.
 Glue on two wiggly eyes at the top.
 Cut a circle of yellow paper that will fit on the top of the toilet paper roll.
 Glue two horns to the paper circle.
 Then poke a hole in the beak.
 Place one end of the third horn in the hole.